toimik/Wikimedia/README.md

 // As the name implies, this extractor extracts from datasets meant for schema version 1.29 and above var extractor = new V129ExternalLinksExtractor();
 var path = ... // Path to a local `externallinks.sql.gz`
-await foreach (ExtractionResult extractionResult in extractor.Extract(path)) {
+await foreach (ExternalLinksExtractor.Result result in extractor.Extract(path))
+{
     ...
 }